adhoc92/MundusSystem/ReadMe.txt

-This is a 3d simulation of the Mundus plane(t)ary system from the game series the Elder Scrolls, written in Python with Panda3D.
+This is a 3D, simulation of the Mundus plane(t)ary system from the game series 'The Elder Scrolls', written in Python with Panda3D.
+It is an interactive orerry, where the user can navigate throughout the system and look at Mundus' planetary objects from any angle they wish.
+My goal is to make as accurate as possible.
 ____________________________________________________________________________________________________________

 References for this project: